PoisotLab/EcologicalNetworks.jl/docs/src/random/structure.md

-Many models with various interactions assignment algorithms have been proposed. `EcologicalNetworks` provides functions to generate random ecological networks of the `UnipartiteNetwork` type.
-Listed below are those most often used in ecological studies.
+Many models with various interactions assignment algorithms have been proposed. `EcologicalNetworks` provides functions to generate random ecological networks using a variety of methods, listed below.

 ## Cascade model